-1.25 In all cases, the local planning authority's privacy notice will apply, and by submitting an application you agree to the terms set out therein and the use and retention of personal data as per our retention schedule.
+- 1.23 Inclusion of personal data, including signatures, should be minimised.
+Whilst every attempt will be made to redact sensitive information, it assists if documents (other than the application form) are provided without personal data in the first instance. - 1.24 In all cases, the local planning authority's privacy notice will apply, and by submitting an application you agree to the terms set out therein and the use and retention of personal data as per our retention schedule.